Henix212/Cerberus/README.md

 cd Cerberus
 ```

-The start executing each cells one by one in the jupyter notebook
+Then start executing each cells one by one in the jupyter notebook